konkrer/gastronaut/README.md

 - Want to share your experience?
 Write a mission report and let the world know.

 - Start a Gastronaut Group and share a mission with friends or family to invite them to join you as you complete your mission.
 Maybe you're going to visit all the restaurants and they can meet you when you go.
-Or maybe you’ll just each visit or order food from the restaurants on the mission and have some gastronomical experiences to share.
+Or maybe you’ll each visit or order food from the restaurants and have some gastronomical experiences to share.
   <br/>
   <br/>